ChristianSi/miniscripts/README.md

     (integer), or X to Y (integer, with offset).
 Perl script.
   * **randomletter:** Generate a random letter (from 'a' to 'z').
 Lua script.
+  * **scorecalculator:** Calculate the total score of various choices listed in a CSV files by ranking and combining individual scores.
+    Python 3 script.
   * **sentcheck:** List all sentences in a text (plain text document) that may be overly complex (containing too many words or too many breaks such as commas and dashes).
 Perl script.